-It is important to note that the center of a distribution could be defined three ways:
+In the section "What is central tendency," we saw that the center of a distribution could be defined three ways:

 - 1. the point on which a distribution would balance - 2. the value whose average absolute deviation from all the other values is minimized - 3. the value whose squared difference from all the other values is minimized.